funnyboy-roks/modrinth-auto-desc/README.md

 Automatically update the description for a Modrinth project from a markdown file in the repo.

-## Links
+## Images

-In order to have images and links, you must use absolute urls, meaning don't use `img.png`, use `https://example.com/img.png`.

-For GitHub paths, you can use `https://raw.githubusercontent.com/<username>/<repo>/<branch>/<path>`.

-> If the `branch` input is set, this action will attempt to resolve relative paths to point to your GitHub contents.
-If some images are not working on Modrinth, check the logs of the action to see exactly how paths are being resolved.
+If any images are specified specified using relative paths, this action will attempt to resolve them using the GitHub url on the branch set by the `branch` input.
+If your images aren't showing up on Modrinth, check the action logs for the URLs that are being generated.

 ## Front Matter